Viji-qmofi/software-dev-course-orm-Vijayalakshmi-R/README.md

 address from the contact's list of addresses, and finally save the updated contact entity back to the database.

-## Testing the New Functionality
+### Testing the New Functionality

 1. Launch the application again after making the necessary code changes.
-2. Ensure that the existing CRUD operations for contacts still function correctly after adding the address functionality.
-Note that for testing add/update, you will need to send JSON bodies that include an array of addresses for the contact.
-3. Test the new functionality using Postman to ensure that you can add, retrieve, update, and delete addresses for contacts.
+2. Test the new functionality using Postman to ensure that you can add, and delete addresses for a contact using the new endpoints.

 ## Conclusion